 TCIN currently has over 80 registered Ph.D. students engaged in advanced research.
 In addition, it educates 18 postgraduate students annually, who graduate with an M.Sc. in Neuroscience (the only one in Ireland).
-It also educates 42 undergraduate students each year who graduate with a B.A.(Mod.) in Neuroscience.
-It hosts a popular public lecture series annually, and it has initiated and participated in major exhibitions in Trinity College’s Science Gallery.
+TCIN PIs teach an interdisciplinary undergraduate programme leading to a B.A.(Mod.) in Neuroscience.
+The Institute hosts a popular public lecture series annually, and it has initiated and participated in major exhibitions in Trinity College’s Science Gallery.
 New initiatives are planned in Neuroscience teaching as well as in collaborations with Humanities, Social Sciences and Public Engagement, funded in part through a new Wellcome Trust Institutional Strategic Support Fund Award that is coordinated and managed by TCIN.